Thenyen/portfolio-simulator/README.md

 **Sharpe Ratio** — measures risk-adjusted return.
 Divides the average daily return by its standard deviation, annualized over 252 trading days.
 A ratio above 1.0 is considered good, above 2.0 excellent.

+**Max Drawdown** - measures the largest peak-to-trough decline of a portfolio during the backtest period.
+A lower drawdown indicates lower downside risk.

 ## Project Structure

     portfolio-simulator/